Sigma

 Splits use significance tests (Hothorn, Hornik, and Zeileis, 2006) with multiplicity correction, so signals are separated from noise on statistical grounds.
 Tree branches are statistically validated, and growth stops once no signal remains.
 CART's bias toward features with many categories is also removed.

 Leaf predictions come with confidence intervals.
-Several variants (e.g., Jeffreys, Clopper-Pearson, Bayesian bootstrap, Student-t) let you pick the coverage guarantee you need, so uncertainty stays explicit at every leaf.
+Several variants (e.g., Jeffreys, Clopper-Pearson, Bayesian bootstrap, BCa, Student-t) let you pick the coverage guarantee you need, so uncertainty stays explicit at every leaf.

 Production-Ready